What to Include

 Once you’ve created a plan, you’ll want to do the following:

 A fire evacuation plan will help ensure the safety and security of your students.
 Though you’ll hopefully never have to use it, it’s always best to be prepared.
-If fire does affect your school, call your fire recovery experts at Panhandle for a fast and effective restoration process.
+If a fire does affect your school, call your fire recovery experts at Panhandle for a fast and effective restoration process.